Cases. Patterns. Structural failures.

 Authority was assigned.
 Accountability did not follow.

-A regulator mandated a change to industry classification that affected a monthly regulatory report.
+A regulator mandated a change to industry classification affecting a monthly regulatory report.

 A large, cross-functional effort.